On the Fundamental Limits of Device-to-Device Private Caching under Uncoded Cache Placement and User Collusion: Main Results

 $\square$ \end{thm}

-By comparing Scheme~A in Theorem~\ref{thm:SchemeA} and the converse bound for the shared-link caching problem without privacy constraint in~\cite{yufactor2TIT2018}, we have the following order optimality results, whose proof can be found in Appendix~\ref{sec:proof of order optimality}. \begin{thm}[Order optimality of Scheme~A] For the $(\Ksf,\Nsf)$ D2D private caching system with a trusted server, Scheme~A in Theorem~\ref{thm:SchemeA} is order optimal within a factor of $6$ if $\Nsf\geq \Ksf$ and $\Msf \geq 2\Nsf/\Ksf$, and within a factor of $12$ if $\Nsf \leq \Ksf$. $\square$ \end{thm}
+Note that Scheme~A satisfies the robust privacy constraint in~\eqref{eq:colluding privacy} against colluding users.
+By comparing Scheme~A in Theorem~\ref{thm:SchemeA} and the converse bound for the shared-link caching problem without privacy constraint in~\cite{yufactor2TIT2018}, we have the following order optimality results, whose proof can be found in Appendix~\ref{sec:proof of order optimality}. \begin{thm}[Order optimality of Scheme~A] For the $(\Ksf,\Nsf)$ D2D private caching system, Scheme~A in Theorem~\ref{thm:SchemeA} is order optimal to within a factor of $6$ if $\Nsf\geq \Ksf$ and $\Msf \geq 2\Nsf/\Ksf$, and $12$ if $\Nsf \leq \Ksf$. $\square$ \end{thm}